 A service is defined as “The action of helping or doing work for someone”.
 This means that services are work that you provide manually for a person or organization.
 Selling services differs from selling products because you provide them directly to each customer.
 This may be face-to-face in person, or online.
 The key point is that you (or your employees/contractors) will be personally involved in providing services.
+In other words, you’ll be service providers.
 A service cannot be fully automated, because if this happens then it becomes a product instead!

-With this in mind, you might be wondering how you can sell services using WordPress e-commerce plugins.
+With this in mind, you might be wondering how to sell services online using WordPress e-commerce plugins.
 After all, a service is carried out manually and not online!